-I don’t know what happened to Charles at 17,000 feet but obviously he had sorted some things out and was off to do more challenging things.
+I don’t know what happened to Charles at 17,000 feet but obviously he had sorted some things out and was off to do some challenging things.

-For me it was interesting that my predictions of Charles were correct.
+Interesting that my predictions were correct.
 Two years after we hiked together he went back to school and started his PhD in Economics at MIT in Boston.
 He found a mate and moved to New York where he worked for JP Morgan.
 However there was a bit of a mix up in his visa so he returned to England where, sadly, he became very ill.
-But true to Charles’ form, he totally recovered, moved back to the States, separated from his partner, and took up playing the piano.
+But true to Charles’ form he totally recovered, moved back to the States, separated from his partner, and took up playing the piano.
 In the last two years he learned to play all of Bach’s preludes and fugues.
 Wow!

 So now I wonder what his future will be.
 I am sure it will be exceptional and I hope to live long enough to get the next update.